mattvh/JekyllGalleryTag/README.md

 ```

 Jekyll will output some HTML that is (intentionally) similar to what WordPress does for galleries in posts, making it relatively simple to tweak your CSS.
 It will also add `rel` attributes to the links, which contain the "galleryname" text as shown in the above example.
 This makes is easy to integrate a lightbox script like [FancyBox.](http://fancyapps.com/fancybox/)

+You can see it in action on my personal blog, [here.](http://matt.harzewski.com/2012/03/13/winterspyre-a-minecraft-creation/)